anthonycirc/tkscrapy/README.md

 ## Windows executable installation (coming soon)

 # Documentation
-an example of use to scrap a page
+An example of use to scrap a page
 - Enter the type of output (JSON, CSV, XML)
 - Reseign a valid url with the protocol (http: //)
 - Add in * Parent selector * the CSS selector you want to search for example if I want to retrieve all links from the site I would do like this: ** a **